-Christmas is an important period for many businesses.
-Customers often buy more at this time of year due to the festive season and events such as Black Friday and Boxing Day Sales.
+Christmas is an important period for many businesses as customers often buy more at this time of year.

 History of the John Lewis Ad